-In Secureframe, admins can expect to encounter many associated test for framework policies.
+In Secureframe, admins can expect to encounter many associated tests for framework policies.

 Some are related to the obligation of having an approved policy, other tests are related to personnel acknowledgement of those policies.
 The type of policy will depend on the framework you have in your Secureframe platform.